mnemnion/JLpeg.jl/docs/src/index.md

 ```

 `!1` is our equivalent of `$` in regex, a pattern which only succeeds at the end of
-input.
+input. `1` will match a single Unicode codepoint, and `!` is negative lookahead.

 The `@grammar` macro doesn't define variable names for the rules, only the grammar
 name given before the expression block.
-The first rule, as always, is the start
+The first rule is always the start rule.
+As
-rule, as you can see, it needn't match the variable name.
+the example shows, it doesn't necessarily match the variable name, although of course
+it may.

 ## Captures

 A [`PegMatch`](@ref) defaults to the longest [`SubString`](@extref `Base.SubString`)
 when no captures are provided, or when the pattern succeeds but all captures within
 fail.
-To capture only the substring of interest, use `C(patt)` or just make a tuple
+To capture only the substring(s) of interest, use `C(patt)` or just make a tuple
 `(patt,)`.
-Don't forget the comma, or Julia will interpret this as a group.

 ```jldoctest
 julia> match("" >> (P"56",), "1234567")